YogaWang7/YogaWang7.github.io/_includes/publications.md

 </li>
 </ol>
 </div>
-  - We focus on the interactions among real bidders in penny auctions and develop a three-stage framework to predict the distributions of auction durations.
+  - Developed a three-stage framework integrating game theory and machine learning to predict human behaviors in strategic environments (e.g., penny auctions).
-  - Game theory-based and machine learning-based prediction approaches have their own drawbacks in predicting human behavior in strategic environments.
-Our framework **integrates** these two methods to address these weaknesses.
+  - This framework outperformed game theory-based approaches and machine learning-based approaches on synthetic and real data even when there exists a large domain shift.

 <div class="publications">
 <ol class="bibliography">